 Ordinarily, on admittance all students have four terms on the register holding "PRS" (Probationary Research Student) status.
-When a student transfers to D.Phil. status (no later than their 4th term) s/he is given another eight.
-When a student transfers to M.Sc. (by Research) status s/he is given another five.
-Therefore D.Phil. students have twelve terms (and M.Sc. by Research, nine terms) in total before they need to start applying for extensions.
+When a student transfers to DPhil status (no later than their 4th term) they are given another eight.
+When a student transfers to MSc (by Research) status they are given another five.
+Therefore DPhil students have twelve terms (and MSc by Research, nine terms) in total before they need to start applying for extensions.
 For some programmes, different time periods apply; for example, students on 4-year programmes in the Doctoral Training Centre have six terms on the register holding PRS.
-They should apply to confirm their D.Phil. status in their 9th term and not later than their 10th term; they have twelve terms on the register in total (including PRS status) before needing to apply for extensions.
+They should apply to confirm their DPhil status in their 9th term and not later than their 10th term; they have twelve terms on the register in total (including PRS status) before needing to apply for extensions.